vees/tt2md/README.md

 - Embeds media (e.g., images) from the `tweets_media` directory in the Markdown output.
 - Optionally allows prefixing the media URLs with a full URL for external hosting.
 - Handles special characters and ensures proper Markdown formatting.
-- Properly formats images to sit on their own lines in Markdown.
+- Properly formats images to sit on their own lines in rendered output.

 ## Requirements

-- Python 3.x
+- Python 3

-## Setup

-1. Clone the repository or download the script.

-2. Install Python if you don't have it installed.
-You can download it from [python.org](https://www.python.org/downloads/).

-3. Install the required Python libraries (if necessary).
-The script primarily uses standard libraries, but ensure you have `json` and `os` available.

 ## Configuration